C-Brown/C-Brown.github.io/_posts/2019-02-27-Egghunter.md

 5. First half of egg identified, check address + 4 = key again.
 If not, increase memory by 1 and repeat from step 3.
 6. Egg found, pass execution to our identified address

-One issue I ran in to was that ECX not getting zero'd out at the start caused the egghunter to fail when checking for valid addresses.
+One issue I ran in to was that ECX was not getting zero'd out at the start and it caused the egghunter to fail when checking for valid addresses.
 It would return an error that did not match EFAULT which led to the invalid address getting dereferenced -> segfault.
-So, a short term solution was to just add the instruction to also zero out ecx.
+So, a quick solution was to just add the instruction to also zero out ecx.

 ```asm
 global _start